 Disney Princess Costumes

 Being a princess in the wide world of Disney isn't as easy as it's cracked up to be!
-It sounds grand, being the young heir of a kingdom, but villains plot against you at every corner and everyone else is looking up to you.
+It sounds grand being the young heir of a kingdom, but villains plot against you at every corner and everyone else is looking up to you.
 Plus, it isn't always that easy to even know if you are a Disney Princess!
 There are some official princesses that don't have any royal blood and a few others who do that don't count!
 (Pro tip: it is pretty much all about having an iconic dress style and an animal companion.)
 Still, many think that there are plenty of others who should qualify for some official princess titles!
 If you think you've got the stuff to join the ranks, you need to be clever enough to outwit the bad guys, virtuous enough to be an icon to your people, and also make sure you've got the Disney Princess costume to earn your animal companion!

 Snow White Costume

 When the Evil Queen asks her magic mirror who the fairest of them all might be, she could have been more careful with her words.
 Because Snow White isn’t just beautiful, she's sweet and caring.
-That's why she fits the bill for a true Disney Princess and can charm all the woodland critters—even the tough-to-friend Grumpy Dwarf!
+That's why she fits the bill for a true Disney Princess and can charm all the woodland critters—even the tough-to-befriend Grumpy Dwarf!
 When you wear a Snow White costume, you have all the best friends!

 Every princess has something different to offer the Disney universe.
 Belle might have a name that suggests a quiet, demure lady, but this gal has a quick wit and a sharp tongue if anyone crosses her!
 Able to tame the savage beast while educating all in a simple provincial town, Belle is one who pretty much can do it all.
 No wonder she was able to bring out the true heart of the Beast and end a mighty curse.
+Your little bookworm will love exploring new worlds in her princess Belle costume.

 Disney Moana Costume